topfreegames/pitaya-bot/docs/command_options.rst

     - k
     - false
     - bool
-    - Should delete all pitaya-bot instances inside kubernetes
+    - Should delete all pitaya-bot instances from game(configuration parameter) inside kubernetes

 Logger
 =================